changhaowu/changhaowu.github.io/_posts/2023-10-23-Economics-Machine-Practice.md

 {:toc}

+On the exchange rate of the currency, between the major economics machine in the world.

+The US dollar special stage brings the economics machine the special gain and loss

 <!-- Considering the total spending in a market is the aggregation of credit formulation and money, we now have an analysis strucuture to present a simplified yet illustrative explanation of Mainland China's real estate market.  -->

 <!-- Over a decades-long surge in real estate market, buyers have been gripped by a Fear of Missing Out (FOMO),